 Street parking is available in many areas of St. Louis, MO.
 Some areas require payment at a meter, some areas offer free street parking, and others allow you to prepay for parking.
 Most meters are in effect from 8 AM to 7 PM Monday through Saturday, while a small number of them operate 24/7.
 That’s why perusing a parking sign is of utmost importance if you wish to steer clear of citations.

-Several forms of public transportation are available in St. Louis, such as MetroLink, which is very helpful when it comes to avoiding a parking ticket.
+Several forms of public transportation are available in St. Louis, such as MetroLink, which is very helpful when it comes to avoiding parking tickets.

 Parking Violations Bureau Handles Ticket Violators

 The Parking Violations Bureau in St. Louis provides information and services to people who violate parking laws and get a parking ticket.
-In addition to handling St. Louis parking tickets, the Bureau is responsible for maintaining and reporting towing status updates along with providing assistance to people wanting to inquire about special plates.
+In addition to handling St. Louis parking tickets, the Bureau is responsible for maintaining and reporting towing status updates along with assisting people wanting to inquire about special plates.

 When a violator fails to pay a citation for parking in St. Louis, this will likely result in additional collection fees that come in the form of significant late payment penalties.
 Late payment penalties are generally as follows: